 - Try reclined position: You place a large pillow and sleep in a reclined side sleeping position or semi-upright position.
 This position may seem more comfortable to some women and also make it less likely to roll over to your back.

-- Have light meals: Pregnancy may cause gastrointestinal discomforts, such as heartburn, especially in the third trimester.
+- Have light meals: Pregnancy may cause gastrointestinaliXA body system that includes organs involved in ingestion, digestion, and absorption of food and excretion of the waste discomforts, such as heartburn, especially in the third trimester.
 This may cause you to toss and turn often at night.
 You may alleviate it by consuming light meals before bedtime.
 Eat slowly with small bites.
 Take a short, slow walk at home after a meal and then go to bed.

 - Try relaxation techniques: Try ways to relax and sleep well.
 You may explore ways that work the best to relax you.
 For instance, meditation and gentle exercises, such as walking, may help you relax and sleep better during pregnancy.